gallenszl/CFNet/README.md

 run the script `./scripts/sceneflow.sh` to pre-train on Scene Flow datsets.
 Please update `DATAPATH` in the bash file as your training data path.

+To repeat our pretraining details.
+You may need to replace the Mish activation function to Relu.
+Samples is shown in `./models/relu/`

 **Finetuning**

 run the script `./scripts/robust.sh` to jointly finetune the pre-train model on four datasets,